-There are five Trustees of the Sannox Christian Centre: George Hazel, Stuart Carr, Moira Shirreff, Fiona Hazel and Alistair Barton.
+There are six Trustees of the Sannox Christian Centre: George Hazel, Andrew Clark, Stuart Carr, Moira Shirreff, Fiona Hazel and Alistair Barton.
 Below you will find a little information about each of them.

 Dr George Hazel OBE – Chair